-- (a) The internship site provides opportunities for a range of school psychological services consistent with the NASP Standards for graduate preparation of school psychologists (2010), the NASP Model for comprehensive and integrated school psychological services (2010), and the NASP 2020 Professional Standards https://www.nasponline.org/standards-and-certification/nasp-practice-model - (b) The internship site provides the intern with the opportunities and supervision needed to integrate domains of knowledge and apply professional skills in school psychology in delivering a comprehensive range of services evidenced by direct, measurable, positive impact on children, families, schools, and other consumers. - (c) Most of the intern's time is spent providing direct and indirect psychological services to children, youth, and/or families.
+- (a) The internship site provides opportunities for a range of school psychological services consistent with the NASP Standards for graduate preparation of school psychologists (2010) and NASP Model for comprehensive and integrated school psychological services (2010). - (b) The internship site provides the intern with the opportunities and supervision needed to integrate domains of knowledge and apply professional skills in school psychology in delivering a comprehensive range of services evidenced by direct, measurable, positive impact on children, families, schools, and other consumers. - (c) Most of the intern's time is spent providing direct and indirect psychological services to children, youth, and/or families.
 In order to ensure breadth of training, activities in no single major function predominates the intern's time. - (d) The internship site endeavors to provide opportunities to work with children and adolescents of varying ages, ethnicities, socioeconomic backgrounds, and with varying abilities and disabilities, characteristics, and needs. - (e) Interns have the opportunity to develop an affiliation with colleagues and the field through regularly scheduled training activities with (a) other interns at the site, (b) interns at other sites in the immediate area, and/or (c) school psychologists at the site and/or in the immediate area.